How to Repair Leaky Gut Holistically

 Joint pain and inflammation, arthritis

 Autoimmune diseases such as rheumatoid arthritis, lupus, celiac disease or Crohn’s

 Depression, anxiety, and Attention Deficit Hyperactivity Disorder (ADHD)

 Poor immune system

-Cravings for sugar or carbs,
+Excessive cravings for sugar or carbs

 Read this article where I talk about what lifestyle habits cause leaky gut.